nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 #### 4.2.3.6 Manage Volumes
-Once the volume is chosen, we can deploy it by running:
+Once the volume manifest is created, we can deploy it by running:
 ```
 kubectl apply -f /path/to/pv_file.yaml
 ```